42 articles

 OUTCOME OF MANAGEMENT OF CERVICAL CANCER PATIENTS IN A TERTIARY HOSPITAL IN SOUTH WESTERN, NIGERIA

-Ajibike A. Orekoya*, Adeniyi A Adenipekun, Abbas A Abdus-Salam, Atara I Ntekim, Babatunde O Ogunnorin, Adebayo A Oladeji, Mutiu A Jimoh, Foluke O. Sarimiye, Adeniyi A Olabumuyi, Bolaji Salako, Sharif A. Folorunso, Ayorinde M Folasire
+Ajibike A. Orekoya*, Adeniyi Adenipekun, Abbas A Abdus-Salam, Atara I Ntekim, Babatunde O Ogunnorin, Oladeji Afolabi adebayo, Jimoh mutiu alani, Foluke O. Sarimiye, Adeniyi A Olabumuyi, Bolaji L. Salako, Sharif A. Folorunso, Ayorinde M. Folasire

 Introduction: Cervical cancer is the second most common cancer among women in Nigeria and is rated as the fourth most prevalent worldwide.
 While improved survival rates have occurred in high-income countries, consequent to wide screening and adequate treatment, survival remains poor in low-income countries, including Nigeria.
 Objective: This study aimed to determine the survival rates of cervical ...